-- Strong written and verbal communication skills. - Experience with community outreach and presentations is a plus. - Litigation experience is a plus, especially experience in Indian and Tribal Law, Tribal Courts, Federal Courts, or State and Federal administrative agencies, on matters that concern the unique status of Indian persons. - Knowledge of one or more substantive areas, including family, housing, public benefits, and other legal matters affected by Native American status. - Experience working with victim communities; well-developed sense of empathy. - Lived experience, or experience working with low-income Native American communities.
-Experience working with tribes is preferred. - Ability to work collaboratively in a multidisciplinary setting to facilitate a coordinated community response and provide holistic services to clients. - Ability to think outside of the box and develop creative solutions to problems. - Excellent time management.
+- Strong written and verbal communication skills. - Experience with community outreach and presentations is a plus. - Litigation experience is a plus, especially experience in Indian and Tribal Law, Tribal Courts, Federal Courts, or State and Federal administrative agencies, on matters that concern the unique status of Indian persons. - Knowledge of one or more substantive areas, including family, housing, public benefits, and other legal matters affected by Native American status. - Experience working with victim communities; well-developed sense of empathy and compassion. - Lived experience, or experience working with low-income Native American communities.
+Experience working with tribes is preferred.